Bombardier MultiLevel Coach

 The MultiLevel Coach is a bi-level passenger rail car for use on commuter rail lines.
+Originally built by Bombardier Transportation beginning in 2006, they are now built by Alstom since 2021, who markets the coaches as part of their Adessia Coach series.

-The first units were delivered by Bombardier Transportation in 2006 for New Jersey Transit and Montreal's Exo.
+The first units were delivered by Bombardier in 2006 for New Jersey Transit and Montreal's Exo.
 Over 643 have been delivered in various orders, including a later purchase by Maryland's MARC.
-NJ Transit ordered an additional 113 cars in 2021 from Alstom, which purchased Bombardier.
+NJ Transit later ordered an additional 113 cars in 2021 from Alstom, which purchased Bombardier.

 Overview

 There are 643 MultiLevel Coach cars in service as of 2015 on NJ Transit, Montreal's Exo, and Maryland's MARC.
 NJ Transit received 429 cars, including 62 cab cars.
 Exo has purchased 160 cars, including 26 cab cars.
 The MARC order consists of 39 trailers and 15 cab cars for a total of 54 cars.

 The coaches were based on the Comet V and have a two-by-two seating arrangement and more knee and leg room than single-level coaches.
 The seats are also bigger and it has 15-30% more seating than on single-level coaches.
 The intermediate levels have 5 inward-facing seats on each side which flip up for wheelchairs or bicycles.
 On cab cars, a large equipment locker behind the cab replaces one row of seats.
 There are single-width side doors at intermediate levels for high-platform loading, and similar doors outboard of the bogies except at the cab position on cab cars.
 The latter doors of NJ Transit coaches have stepwell trapdoors, allowing these doors to be used for both high and low-platform loading.
 Exo coaches have one-piece end doors without traps, which can be used only for low-platform loading.
 There are also an automated announcement system and LED destination screens.

+Compared to the Bi-Level Coach, the MultiLevel has a smaller loading gauge and was specifically designed to fit through the North River Tunnels under the Hudson River.

 Eight MultiLevel cars were previously designated for the now-discontinued Atlantic City Express Service.
 These included the addition of first class seating sections and lounge facilities.
 After the ACES was discontinued in 2012, the cars were converted to regular NJT cars by Bombardier from 2013 until 2014.
 They re-entered NJT service in mid-2014.